The Past Comes Alive This Saturday at Fort Point Civil War Living History Day

 This coming Saturday, the 150-year-old walls of Fort Point will again echo with the sounds of fifes and drums and tramp of boots as this San Francisco landmark celebrates Civil War Living History Day.
 Come watch and interact with dozens of reenactors from the American Civil War Association portraying Union soldiers and civilians from the time of the War Between the States at the only Civil War-era brick fort west of the Mississippi.

-Fort Point's Civil War Living History Day takes place Saturday, January 25, 2014, from 10 am to 5 pm.
-Activities include infantry demonstrations, artillery discussions, flag raising and lowering ceremonies, and performances by period military musicians.
+Fort Point's Civil War Living History Day takes place Saturday, January 24, 2015, from 10 am to 5 pm.
+Activities include infantry and artillery demonstrations, flag raising and lowering ceremonies, performances by period military musicians, and more.
 Reenactors are happy to answer questions about history and various aspects of life during the Civil War.

 If You Go

 Fort Point National Historic Site is open Friday through Sunday from 10 am to 5 pm.
 The fort is located in San Francisco at 999 Marine Drive (at Long Avenue) right under the south end of the Golden Gate Bridge.
 Admission is free.

 To get there, cross the Golden Gate Bridge and pass through the toll plaza in the far right lane.
 Take the exit immediately after the toll plaza and head up Merchant Road.
 Turn left at the stop sign onto Lincoln Avenue and follow it down the hill to Marine Drive.

 Parking is available along the road and in a small lot at the fort.
 You can also park near the Warming Hut at Crissy Field and walk over to Fort Point (you can also get food and drinks at the Warming Hut Café).
 It can be really cold in this old brick fort, even if it's sunny out, so dress in layered clothing.
 Restroom facilities and drinking water can be found outside the fort.